top of page

 Many remain in the same families, their careful, selective hand‑picked methods unchanged.

-The beans produced today carry the same depth and character that once stood among the most admired coffees of its time
+The beans produced today carry the same depth and character that once stood among the most admired coffees of its time.

 Harrods Mysore Coffee c.1901